Caramel Apple Galette

-This caramel apple galette is loaded with delicious baked apples, a tender, flaky crust, and the most delicious easy caramel!
+This rustic apple galette is loaded with a delicious cinnamon apple filling encased in a flaky, golden brown crust, then drizzled with a rich caramel sauce that fills every nook and cranny!
 It’s perfect with a scoop of vanilla ice cream.
 Make two – it’ll be gone instantly!

 If you love delicious apple flavors, don’t miss this blackberry apple crumble!
 It’s the perfect balance of sweet and tart with a tasty crumb topping.
 These apple cider scones taste like fall and are sure to be a new favorite!